Hemp has a serious identity problem – one that’s kept it outlawed and in the dark ages for far too long...

 The quality and source of the seeds used to grow the hemp is also important.
 You want to make sure the plants were grown from certified seeds and not hybrids with marijuana.

-I’m excited to announce that we have teamed up with an exceptional supplier for organic full spectrum hemp oil and hemp extracts.
+I’m excited to announce that we have teamed up with an exceptional supplier for organic whole hemp oil and hemp extracts.

-Unlike other products on the market, our Organic Full Spectrum Hemp Oil Advanced, in your choice of capsules or liquid tincture, contains standardized quantities of the most important compounds in hemp oil, including:
+Unlike other products on the market, our whole Organic Hemp Oil Concentrate, in your choice of capsules or liquid tincture, contains standardized quantities of the most important compounds in hemp oil, including:

-- Organic Full Spectrum Hemp Extract (200 mg) made from the aerial parts of the plant yielding 11 mg of phytocannabinoids per one capsule or one dropper serving.
+- Whole Organic Hemp Extract (200 mg) yielding 11 mg of phytocannabinoids per one capsule or one dropper serving.

 - My special Terpene Blend (10 mg) with black pepper and clove extracts, supplying 4 mg of beta-caryophyllene per serving.